Frequently Asked Questions

 Our use of that term is slightly different than its accurate meaning.

-In our case, we called what we are writing a “saga” for (1) lack of any other term that fit, and (2) the closest one we could find.
+In our case, we called the Noble Dead books collectively a “saga” for (1) lack of any other term that fit, and (2) the closest one we could find.
 It's not the same as (1) multiple series with separate stories set in the same world, (2) separate episodic tales that center on one set of main characters, or (3) just a main story told in multiple volumes.

 The saga's multiple series chain together, just like the books in a single series, for a greater overall story told in sequential series as well as books.
 The saga's nested book, series, and saga level stories are interdependent, and any one level cannot exist without the others.